DominicBurkart/kid/README.md

 input are also expressed as a series of actions, states, and entities.
 - self-optimization: sets of classifiers are trained for popular rules, and both accuracy and speed are used to select the classifier used.
-- rule evolution: if different classifiers yield different output for the same rule, the program splits the rule and determines which new rule works best in each application of the previous, single rule.
+- rule reproduction: if different classifiers yield different output for the same rule, the program splits the rule and determines which new rule works best in each application of the previous, single rule.